solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ```

 A plugin implementation can implement the `on_load` method to initialize itself.
-This function is invoked after a plugin is dynmically into the validator when it
+This function is invoked after a plugin is dynamically loaded into the validator when it
 starts.
-The configuration of the plugin is controlled by the configuration file
+The configuration of the plugin is controlled by a configuration file
-in the JSON format.
-The JSON file must has a field `libpath` that points
+in JSON format.
+The JSON file must have a field `libpath` that points
 to the full path name of the shared library implementing the plugin and the
 plugin can extend it with other configuration information such as connection
 parameters for the external database.
 The plugin configuration file is